 After he finally professes his feelings and receives reciprocation from Lorelai, their relationship rapidly progresses.
 Luke tells her about the horoscope, they fuck, and he begins to make small changes to help integrate Lorelai into his life.
 Red flags start to pop up whenever Luke is forced to share something about his past experiences or current desires.
 He has difficulty telling Lorelai about his "dark day," aka the anniversary of his dad's death.
 Instead of opening up, he shuts her out and treats her like garbage.

 At Emily and Richard's vow renewal, he storms out after the Christopher incident, refuses to talk to Lorelai, and creates a huge situation out of something that might have been relatively minor had he actually talked through it with her.
-I suffer from some of the same issues that Luke does, so I understand what he's struggling with, but I don't find his behavior acceptable ... especially for a person in his thirties.
+I suffer from some of the same issues that Luke does, so I understand his roadblocks, but I don't find his behavior acceptable... especially for someone in his thirties.
 He's one of those dudes who thinks shit like, "This is just how I am and I'll never change" instead of actively working toward self-improvement.
 Ignoring someone because you don't feel like talking isn't an acceptable adult coping mechanism.

 When Luke finds out about April in Season 6, he either a) doesn't know how to tell Lorelai or b) worries that telling her will ruin their relationship.
 Instead of seeking outside advice, Luke chooses to pretend that the problem doesn't exist.
 Of course, everything blows up in his face when Lorelai finds out about April randomly and is crestfallen to discover that Luke has known about her existence for months.
 At this point, Luke and Lorelai are engaged ffs!
 If he still doesn't feel comfortable sharing difficult but basic information with her at this point, how the hell can the relationship realistically proceed?